g4-api/uia-driver-server/README.md

 - **Performance**: OCR-based identification may be slower compared to direct element access.
 Use it only when other methods are not feasible.
 - **Fallback**: Implement fallback strategies by providing multiple OCR values.
 For example, "Bar" can be identified as "8ar" or "88n", so the OCR locator can be `ocr('8ar'|'88n')`.

-By following these guidelines, you can effectively use OCR locators to automate interactions with elements that are not otherwise accessible.

 ## Using the Coords Locator

 The Coords (coordinates) locator in the UiaDriver Server allows you to create a virtual element that points to a static point on the screen.
 This is particularly useful when there are no identifiable UI elements or when you need to interact with a specific point on the screen.
 To ensure compatibility with all W3C clients, coordinates locators can be passed as XPath or CssSelector.